truzo/tomango-2018/site/content/blog/new-website-launched-shirley-clarke-media.md

 title: "New website launched for Shirley Clarke Media"
 author: "mark"
 date: 2016-08-02 09:20:16
-excerpt: Read about the process Tomango took to build a new website for Shirley Clarke, a leading expert in the practical application of formative assessment.
+description: Read about the process Tomango took to build a new website for Shirley Clarke, a leading expert in the practical application of formative assessment.
 banner: images/blog/shirley-clarke-banner.jpg
 bannerLarge: images/blog/shirley-clarke-banner.jpg
 blog/categories: